smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/job-types/cron.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Solidity Cron Jobs"
+title: 'Solidity Cron Jobs'
-permalink: "docs/jobs/types/cron/"
+permalink: 'docs/jobs/types/cron/'
 ---

 > 📘 If you need to schedule a contract function call, use the [Chainlink Job Scheduler](https://keepers.chain.link/new-time-based).
 The Job Scheduler uses the [Chainlink Keepers](/docs/chainlink-keepers/introduction) network to execute deployed contract calls on a cron schedule that you define, such as an Ethereum cron job for your dApp.